namjachingu/terraform-google-gke-cisco/README.md

 ## Credits

-This part of the project was inspired by the following article:
+This project was inspired by the following article:

 https://learnk8s.io/terraform-gke